CPMpy/cpmpy/docs/modeling.md

 ## Selecting a solver

-The default solver is OR-Tools CP-SAT, an award winning constraint solver.
+The default solver is [OR-Tools CP-SAT](https://developers.google.com/optimization), an award winning constraint solver.
 But CPMpy supports multiple other solvers: a MIP solver (gurobi), SAT solvers (those in PySAT), the Z3 SMT solver, even a knowledge compiler (PySDD) and any CP solver supported by the text-based MiniZinc language.

+The list of supported solver interfaces can be found in [the API documentation](api/solvers.html).
 See the full list of solvers known by CPMpy with:

 ```python